-Performance poetry began at Bath Spa University in 2003.
-Lucy English organised the International Conference in the Practice of Performance Poetry, held at Newton Park.
-This was one of the first attempts to bring together artists and academic theorists in performance poetry, experimental poetry and hybrid art forms.
+Performance poetry began at Bath Spa University in 2003, when Lucy English organised the International Conference in the Practice of Performance Poetry, held at Newton Park.

 Departments heads in Creative Writing saw the potential to incorporate performance poetry into the university curriculum.
 This lead Lucy English to create the first module in Performance Poetry to be validated at a British University in 2004, then offered to second year undergraduate students.